mbborromeo/angular7-flickr-photo-gallery/README.md

 ## Development server

+Install the project dependencies by typing in command-line:
+`npm install`

+First install Angular CLI which allows you to run the 'ng' commands, by typing in the command-line:
+`npm install -g @angular/cli`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding